 This will only happen following a review of the information at the end of its retention period.
 Where data has been identified for disposal we have the following responsibilities:

-to ensure that information held in manual form is destroyed using a cross cut shredder or contracted to a reputable confidential waste company [insert name if used] that complies with European Standard EN15713 and obtain certificates of destruction.
+to ensure that information held in manual form is destroyed using a cross cut shredder or contracted to a reputable confidential waste company DataShred, who collect and shred on site, that complies with European Standard EN15713 and obtain certificates of destruction.

 to ensure that electronic storage media used to hold or process information are destroyed or overwritten to national standards.